 This is where weight training comes in.
 While weight training during pregnancy is not used for weight reduction, it does keep the weight gain of an expectant mother at an acceptable level.
 The appropriate weight gain of a pregnant woman will vary – it will depend on her pre-pregnancy weight, her weight and height proportion, and her diet.
 Her OB-GYN and a dietician can help determine what an acceptable gain is.

-Muscles that are constantly used and stretched heal faster because of increased blood circulation and better cellular response to trauma.
-Mothers who practice weight training prenatally also find that getting their pre-baby figure back is easier and quicker.
+Hastens postpartum healing: Muscles that are constantly used and stretched heal faster because of increased blood circulation and better cellular response to trauma.
+Mothers who practice weight training prenatally, also find that getting their pre-baby figure back is easier and quicker.

-Weight training is a great way to strengthen muscles during pregnancy and prevent discomforts caused by weakened musculature.
-However, like with any strenuous activity, it is best to consult with your doctor prior to engaging in a weight training regimen.
+Weight training is a great way to strengthen muscles during pregnancy and prevent discomforts.
+However, as with any strenuous activity, it is best to consult with your doctor prior to engaging in a weight training regimen.